builtwithrobots/roleboost/docs/CANDIDATE_ASSET_PRODUCTION_SKILL.md

 **Do NOT lines -- required at the close of every audio prompt:**
 - "Do NOT begin with 'This is a Brief,' 'This is a Deep Dive,' or any other format label.
 The only permitted opening is 'This is a Boost on [candidate full name].'"
-- "Do NOT say 'we' or any language that implies more than one speaker."
 - "Do NOT use casual or informal language, analogies, or editorial commentary -- the tone is confident and direct, like a trusted colleague briefing a hiring manager, not a podcast host."
 - "Do NOT use the words 'passionate,' 'journey,' or 'innovative.'"

 **Deep Dive specific notes:**
-- Length: do not exceed 8 minutes
+- Length: do not exceed 4 minutes
 - The pitch comes after the narrative close, not instead of it.
 The narrative close lands the story.
 The pitch lands the call to action.
 Both are required.
 - Structure: open with the hook fact, build the case chronologically or thematically, address the likely hard question, narrative close, then pitch.